zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 550.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that will help you improve your English even fast er.
+Go there to download a Learning Guide for this episode that will help you improve your English even fast er.

 This episode is called “Differences in Male and Female F riendships.”
-It’s a dialogue between Lauren and Quentin, and talks about how men and women are different when it comes to their friends, using a lot o f vocabulary you might use when talking about friendship.
+It’s a dialogue between Lauren and Quentin, and talks about how men and women are different when it comes to their friends, using a lot of vocabulary you might use when talking about friendship.
 Let’s get started.

 [start of dialogue]